 The Tennessee Evidence Framework is designed to standardize the language that is used enterprise-wide to classify programs in Tennessee based on the level of available evidence supporting the program.

 In this model, five evidence steps build from left to right.
 Every program has a logic model, or a theory of action, that guides its operation.
 Outputs are process measures, while outcomes communicate impact on participants or systems over time.
-The evaluation and causal evidence steps indicate that the program is supported by at least one rigorous evaluation.
+The evidence and strong evidence steps indicate that the program is supported by at least one rigorous evaluation.
 Various factors can prevent a program from being rigorously evaluated, so ultimately the expectation is that all Tennessee programs are at least measuring outcomes.
 For more on evaluation, see the evidence-based budgeting page.

 The work began in 2019 with a pilot that included the Department of Correction and the Department of Mental Health and Substance Abuse Services.
 After the pilot, the Tennessee evidence framework was strengthened with feedback from these two departments and other field experts, and the interactive inventory redesigned accordingly.
-Pilot agencies’ inventories are currently being updated to fit within the new framework, but initial versions can be downloaded from the table just below.
+Pilot agencies’ inventories are currently being updated to align with the new framework, but initial versions can be downloaded from the table just below.

 The program inventory below is an interactive tableau dashboard.
-Hover the mouse over various elements, or click the name of a program or intervention to see more information.
+Hover the mouse over various elements or click the name of a program or intervention to see more information.
 Click any of the colorful bars to filter by evidence step; filter or search key words with the Filters button in the top right corner.
 Reset the filters by selecting All in each filter or refreshing the page.
-For more detailed instructions, see the Tennesee Interactive Program Inventory User Guide and Glossary.
+For more detailed instructions, see the Tennessee Interactive Program Inventory User Guide and Glossary.